-As travellers, it is our responsibility to ensure that our porters are treated fairly.
-Yes, they might seem like the strongest superhumans on the planet… But they are really no different from you and I and they need to be treated as such.
+As travellers, we must ensure that our porters are treated fairly.
+Yes, they might seem like the strongest super humans on the planet… But they are really no different from you and I and they need to be treated as such.

 Find a tour company that strictly adheres to the International Porters Protection Group.
 Don’t overload them with an excessive amount of stuff; pack light and don’t force them to carry more than they can/should.
-The MAXIMUM amount is 10kg per trekker and 20kg per porter.
-But of course, the lighter the better.
+The MAXIMUM amount is 10kg per trekker and 20kg per porter (but of course, the lighter the better).
 Make sure they have adequate insurance, suitable clothing and footwear, are eating well, have water to drink, a place to sleep, and are being paid fairly.

 Ask questions, and if you notice something that doesn’t sit well with you, bring it up with your tour company!

 Porters are often carrying huge amounts of goods and supplies on their back (we saw one man carrying over 100kg of steel), and they always have priority on the trail.